 Buying I Bonds as a gift works when you want a family member to have some I Bonds but they don’t have spare cash.
 It works the same as giving them money and letting them buy themselves.

 It also works to a limited extent if you think the high interest rates on I Bonds are only temporary.
 You can buy a gift for your spouse and hold it in your gift box.
 Have your spouse do the same for you.
-Wait until interest rates drop and the two of you don’t buy I Bonds anymore.
-Then you can deliver the gift to each other.
-The older gift bonds earned the high interest rates in the years past and they have aged enough for immediate cashout.
+Wait to deliver the gift to each other in a future year.
+The older gift bonds will have earned the high interest rates in the years past and they have aged enough for immediate cashout.

 We’re buying each other a gift this year to keep undelivered in the gift box in addition to our normal purchases.
-If the interest rate is still good next year, we’ll buy normally and keep the gift in the gift box.
+If the interest rate is still good next year, we’ll deliver the gift and buy a new gift in the gift box.
 If the interest rate isn’t good anymore, we’ll skip the purchase, deliver the gift, and cash out immediately.

 Don’t Forget About Undelivered Gifts